 - Condenser tubes should be cleaned as appropriate and mechanical brush cleaning should be done once a year.

-- Pump strainers on the waterside should be clean every three years.
+- Pump strainers on the waterside should be cleaned every three years.

 How to Install your Centrifugal Water Chiller?